antonFJohansson/Bayesian-Learning-of-Neural-Network-Architectures/README.md

 Parameters which can be controlled to get different results are

 - The initilization for the different parameters.
-- The prior beliefs about those parameters
+- The prior beliefs about those parameters.
-- The weight_factor which controls how much the prior loss affects the total loss
+- The weight_factor which controls how much the prior loss affects the total loss.

 These parameters have been chosen mostly empirically.